James Vince: International career

 In July 2021, in the third match against Pakistan, Vince scored his first century in ODI cricket, with 102 runs.
 England won the game by three wickets, with Vince named the player of the match.
 In September 2021, Vince was named as one of three travelling reserves in England's squad for the 2021 ICC Men's T20 World Cup.

 Franchise cricket

 Vince has played for a number of teams in overseas T20 competitions, including the Pakistan Super League, Australian Big Bash League, New Zealand's Super Smash and South Arica's Mzansi Super League.

 Pakistan Super League

 In December 2015, Vince was selected by Karachi Kings and on 5 February 2016, he debuted for Karachi against Lahore Qalandars.
 For the 2019 Pakistan Super League, Vince was signed by Multan Sultans.
 In December 2019, he was retained by Multan Sultans and was assigned as a team ambassador.

 Big Bash League

 In 2016, Vince made his BBL debut for Sydney Thunder.
 He spent two seasons there before joining local rivals Sydney Sixers for their title winning 2019–20 Big Bash League season.
-The following season, Vince was again part of Sydney's title-winning side, scoring 95 runs in the final.
+The following season, Vince was again part of Sydney's title-winning team, scoring 95 runs in the final.